-The catchment area of the Danube includes a region of approximately 800.000 km² with 120 million inhabitants, extending over 14 states, among them eight EU-member states (Germany, Austria, Czech Republic, Slovakia, Hungary, Slovenia, Bulgaria, Romania) and six countries which are not or not yet EU-members (Croatia, Serbia, Montenegro, Bosnia and Herzegovina, Ukraine, Moldova).
+The catchment area of the Danube includes a region of approximately 800.000 km² with 120 million inhabitants, extending over 14 states, among them nine EU-member states (Germany, Austria, Czech Republic, Slovakia, Hungary, Slovenia, Croatia, Bulgaria, Romania) and five countries which are not EU-members (Serbia, Montenegro, Bosnia and Herzegovina, Ukraine, Moldova).

 Already before the enlargements of 2004 and 2007, Austria has striven for a stronger cooperation between the countries of this region – some of which have still a great potential for improvement.
 In 2002, Austria therefore initiated – together with Romania – the Danube-Cooperation-Process.
 It turned out, however, that a "Europeanization" of these efforts did not really make any headway.
 Once again it was Austria and Romania, who took the initiative for the EU-Strategy for the Danube Region.

 The starting signal took place at the European Council in June 2009: the European Commission was asked by the heads of state or government to elaborate such a strategy till the end of 2010 – it is the second macro-regional strategy after the Baltic Sea Strategy.

 After an intense exchange with and on the basis of contributions and proposals delivered by countries, regional bodies and other, incl. non-governmental, stakeholders of the region, the European Commission prepared a strategy paper, as well as a concrete action-plan, the actual working paper.

 The action plan consists of four big pillars: